 Show a count of events

 You can calculate the number of events over a set period of time in a number of ways.
 The following query example does not require you to build a custom event property.
 For information on how to build an event property, see Building an event property.

 To show a count of events, do the following:

 - In the left menu bar, click Explore.

-- In the upper left corner of the window, select the dataset.
-In our example, we chose IA_MOVIES_CHURN.
+- In the top left corner of the window, select the dataset.
+In our example, we chose movies.

-- In the first line of the query builder, accept the defaults: Show count of events.
+- In the first line of the query builder, accept the defaults: count of events.

 - In the second line of the query builder, accept the default: Filtered to all events.

 - In the third line of the query builder, accept the default: Split by none.

 - Specify the Starting time for the query by: choosing an option from the drop-down list, clicking the calendar icon and selecting a date from the pop-up calendar, or clicking inside the text field and entering the desired value.
 In our example, we entered a value of 180 days ago.
 For more information on how Interana handles time intervals, see Specify time in a query.

 - For the Ending time, accept the default: auto.